p7430/cubemars-debugging-notes/README.md

 # Cubemars Debugging Notes
 Getting these CubeMars AK60-6 and AK70-10 actuators running was pretty challenging, so I put together a brief write up showing some of my code, tips, and hardware to help others.
-I did this a few months ago and posted about it on Reddit and since then many people have been asking me about for a guide.
+I did this a few months ago and posted about it on Reddit and since then many people have been asking me for a guide.

 ## My Hardware
 To get the motors running with this setup, I used the following: